SFU-CMPT-201/a3-pub/README.md

-# Assignment 3: Basics of compilation
+# Assignment 3: Basics of Compilation

 One of the most essential tools for software development is a compiler.
 Without a compiler, we cannot generate an executable from our source code.
 In this assignment and next, you will learn